 This is because although many of the symptoms improve with treatment, some problems caused by the condition can be irreversible.

 Causes of a vitamin B12 or folate deficiency

 There are a number of problems that can lead to a vitamin B12 or folate deficiency.

 - pernicious anaemia – where your immune system attacks healthy cells in your stomach, preventing your body absorbing vitamin B12 from the food you eat; this is the most common cause of vitamin B12 deficiency in the UK

-- a lack of these vitamins in your diet – this is uncommon, but can happen if you have a vegan diet, follow a fad diet or have a generally poor diet for a long time
+- a lack of these vitamins in your diet – this is uncommon, but can happen if you have a vegan diet and do not take vitamin B12 supplements or eat foods fortified with vitamin B12 , follow a restrictive diet or have a generally poor diet for a long time

 - medicine – certain medicines, including anticonvulsants and proton pump inhibitors (PPIs), can affect how much of these vitamins your body absorbs

 Both vitamin B12 deficiency and folate deficiency are more common in older people, affecting around 1 in 10 people aged 75 or over and 1 in 20 people aged 65 to 74.

 Most cases of vitamin B12 and folate deficiency can be easily treated with injections or tablets to replace the missing vitamins.

 Vitamin B12 supplements are usually given by injection at first.